risnejr/air-quality/README.md

 ### `dashboard`
 The dashboard's backend reads the **gRPC** stream connected to **Enlight IoT**.
 It filters down and send *server-sent events* (sse) based on the given functional location and asset.
 The client side is built with react which gets this data from the go server using an EventSource.

 Viewing live data from a specific asset requires you to enter the URL parameters `func_loc` and `asset` while using the client.
 These parameters reflect the hierarchies functional location and asset i.e. the hostname given to your device.
 Below is an image depicting the hierarchy view inside Enlight.
-To see these inspection points in your browser you need to append `?func_loc=install_team&asset=desk` to your client side URL i.e. if your using it locally the entire URL would be `localhost:3000/?func_loc=install_team&asset=desk`.

 ![image](https://user-images.githubusercontent.com/16987380/44843289-4466a300-ac48-11e8-83e7-e1f7e56ff608.png)

+To visualize these inspection points in your browser you need to append `?func_loc=install_team&asset=desk` to your client side URL i.e. if your using it locally the entire URL would be `localhost:3000/?func_loc=install_team&asset=desk`.

 #### Update your configuration file (requires go and dep)
 Make sure to change directory to `air-quality/gen_config` and run the following